-Overcorrection is when the technician stages the last few aligners with a little more pressure in the desired direction to ensure the teeth move into their final position.
+Overcorrection is when the technician adds 2-3 more stages of movement beyond the desired finished position to ensure the teeth move into their final position.
 Overcorrection can be requested in your case submission form at the start of treatment, or in a revision.

 Digital power chains can be used to close residual spacing, which can occur if too much IPR was done.
 Or some cases start with spacing, and you just want to ensure all spaces have closed.

 Here are some techniques that can assist with both insufficient space and insufficient pressure:

 Backtracking is used to get the teeth back on track by having the patient wear an earlier aligner longer before advancing to the next step.
 You can get best results by requesting a fresh replacement.
 You can combine this with other solutions, like adding dimples, extruding with auxiliaries, IPR or hand stripping, all designed to get the teeth back on track without requiring a revision.

 Longer wear schedules may help with patients that you suspect are non-compliant or need more time to achieve planned tooth movements.

 Increasing patient compliance can be achieved with incentives according to what you want to offer.
 Here are some incentives used by doctors: